In a production environment, you should restrict access to the X-Pack reporting endpoints to authorized users. This requires that you:

 - Enable X-Pack security on your Elasticsearch cluster.
 For more information, see Getting Started with Security.

 - Configure TLS/SSL encryption for the Kibana server.
-For more information, see Encrypting communications.
+For more information, see Encrypt communications.

 Specify the Kibana server’s CA certificate chain in